regexPattern/raytracer/README.md

   around, there are also algorithms that give you a good cost-benefit, etc.
   [Example](https://www.mattkeeter.com/projects/rayray/renders/rtiow@2x.png).

-* **Web and CLI client:** This first iteration of the ray tracer allows users to consume its Rust API only, but it would also be possible to extend this and create an external application that consumes this API and makes it more easily accessible to users that don't know how to use Rust or code at all.
+* **Web and CLI clients:** This first iteration of the ray tracer allows users to consume its Rust API only, but it would also be possible to extend this and create an external application that consumes this API and makes it more easily accessible to users that don't know how to use Rust or code at all.
 An example of this would be a web client that takes a scene declared in JSON for example.
 I'll probably dig into this when I learn Web Assembly.